joshuakuai/PusherCpp/README.md

-Pusher
+PusherCpp
 ======

-A class implemented by C++ to push notification to iOS Device
+A C++ class to push notification to iOS Device

-This class is simple, just get a instance of it, set the pem file name, and push!
+This class is simple to use, just get a instance of it, set the pem file name and the content, and push!

 And it helps you to format your content.